edwindus/attentionspan/content/posts/2024/berthold-serie-m/index.md

 summary: "The M Series marked the beginning - and ending - of digital typesetting for H. Berthold AG"
 ---

 _Photo-typesetting is a method of setting type which uses photography to make columns of type on a scroll of photographic paper.
 It has been made obsolete by the popularity of the personal computer and desktop publishing which gave rise to digital typesetting._

-The internship period for my pre-vocationel education in [science](https://en.wikipedia.org/wiki/Science) fell within the intersection of 3 eras of _[Prepress](https://en.wikipedia.org/wiki/Prepress )_.
+The internship period for my pre-vocationel education in [science](https://en.wikipedia.org/wiki/Science) fell within the intersection of 3 eras of [Prepress](https://en.wikipedia.org/wiki/Prepress).
 The company [Berthold](https://en.wikipedia.org/wiki/Berthold_Type_Foundry) was founded in Berlin in the eighteenth century and already specialized in typefaces.

-Some of the internship company's customers were still in full use of the previous generation of Berthold opto-mechanical phototypesetting machines.
+Part of the internship company's customers were still in full use of the previous generation of [Berthold opto-mechanical phototypesetting machines](../berthold-fototype).
 The software in which the texts are drawn up then controls a (largely) mechanical machine, which will expose a film letter by letter using glass plates on which all letters of one typeface (font) are etched.

-# Berthold M Series

 ![Showroom setup of a Berthold**Workstation** with Databox and Easyscanner](workstation.jpg)
 ![Berthold Bodoni-Antique Font Satzmuster](satzmuster.jpg)